My All-Time Favorite Narratively Memoirs

 I was a bored high schooler when I made up a harmless story about the creature from the sandpits.
 Decades later, its legend still haunts our small Southern town.

-Ready to tell your own story?
-Join Brendan for Narratively Academy’s May Memoir Mentorship: Perfecting the Personal Essay.
+Did reading these essays get you excited to submit your own memoir piece to the 2024 Narratively Memoir Prize?
+If yes, don’t sleep on it.
+It closes this Thursday, December 19!

 Narratively is a reader-supported publication.
-To receive new posts and support our work, consider becoming a free or paid subscriber.
+To receive all of our stories and help us publish more, consider becoming a free or paid subscriber.

-Note: This story was originally published on May 2, 2024, and has been updated.
+So I started reading the memoir, got to the part where it says you have to be a paying subscriber to read further, went to the page where you start the paid subscription, paid $48 on my credit card, subscribed for a year, returned to the memoir, and IT WON’T ALLOW ME TO GET PAST THE PAGE WHERE IT SAYS YOU HAVE TO PAY.
+Like, um, fuck you.